GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

   - progressive-web-apps
 ---

-{% Aside %} PWAs as URL Handlers is part of the [capabilities project](https://web.dev/fugu-status/) and is currently in development.
-This post will be updated as the implementation progresses.
+{% Aside 'warning' %} PWAs as URL Handlers was part of the [capabilities project](https://web.dev/fugu-status/) and is no longer pursued.
+The feature will be reincarnated as `launch_handler` and `scope_extensions`.
+Watch this site for updates.
 {% endAside %}

+{% Details %}

+{% DetailsSummary %}
+Original article
+{% endDetailsSummary %}

 ## What is PWAs as URL Handlers? {: #what }